furkanahmetk/fluidefi-caspernet-analytics-tools/README.md

 ```
 git clone https://github.com/fluidefi/fluidefi-caspernet-analytics-tools.git
 ```
-2. Navigate to the direcotry of the project
+2. Navigate to the directory of the project
 ```
 cd fluidefi-caspernet-analytics-tools
 ```